 Babylon Park is London’s first-ever underground theme park Spreading over two floors, this unique space is packed with exciting rides, awesome arcade games, and the city’s only indoor rollercoaster.
 Fun for all ages!
 Tickets £30.

 The Ghosts & Ghouls Family Tour at the Shakespeare’s Globe is the monthly spooky guided tour that tells the story of ghosts, spirits and chilling happenings inspired from Shakespeare’s most scary plays.
-Tours run until 17 October.
+Tours run from 16 May to 31 October.
 Tickets £20.

 Singing, stories and crafts for under 5s at London Transport Museum!
 Experience the city through a journey with the ‘Underground Mouse,’ ‘Kayla the Kestrel,’ and the ‘Canteen Queen’ in this 45minutes of craft and interactive singing and storytelling.
 Free session with museum admission.
 Tickets offer free return day-time entry for a year.